BlackDark/cors-anywhere/README.md

 The module exports `createServer(options)`, which creates a server that handles proxy requests.
 The following options are supported:

+* list of HTTP method strings `allowedMethods` - If set, incoming requests that don't use one of the methods in this will receive a 405 response.
+An empty list will allow all methods.
+  Example: `['GET', 'POST', 'OPTIONS']`
 * function `getProxyForUrl` - If set, specifies which intermediate proxy to use for a given URL.
   If the return value is void, a direct request is sent.
 The default implementation is [`proxy-from-env`](https://github.com/Rob--W/proxy-from-env), which respects the standard proxy